 How does Cairn work?

-For $25 a month (free shipping; save with a 6 or 12-month subscription) a box arrives with a “carefully curated” selection of outdoor related items, usually from these categories:
+For $34.99 a month (free shipping; save with a 6 or 12-month subscription) a box arrives with a “carefully curated” selection of outdoor related items.

 - APPAREL: Hiking socks, Gloves, Beanies

-- FOOD/NUTRITION: Energy Bars, Snacks for the trail, Drink mixes
+- FOOD/ENERGY: Energy Bars, Snacks for the trail, Drink mixes

-- SKIN CARE: Sun products, Insect repellants, Lip balms
+- SKIN CARE: Sun products, Insect repellents, Lip balms

 - EMERGENCY: First-aid kits, fire starters

-In addition, there are Limited Edition Gift Collections available across a range of price points ($29- $149).
 For these, the gear is listed so you know what you’re getting and it’s a one-time box.
-Both the Obsidian and Limited Editions tend to sell out.

 Inside the Box